-Hypnotherapy, NLP, EFT, life coaching and positive psychology when used in combination can be useful for breaking the habit and for developing new and more useful patterns of thought, behaviour and coping techniques to stay off the drugs.
+Hypnotherapy, NLP, EFT, life coaching and positive psychology when used in combination can be useful for breaking the habit, stopping drug addiction and for developing new and more useful patterns of thought, behaviour and coping techniques to stay off the drugs.
 There will be a root for all people in taking drugs and finding this will have a massive effect in being able to understand the reasons why the addiction took hold.

 Physical dependency of a substance is defined by the appearance of withdrawal symptoms when the substance is suddenly taken away or stopped.
 Some examples of such substances are alcohol, opiates, benzodiazepines, barbiturates and nicotine.
 Common withdrawal symptoms include sweating, tremors, insomnia, vomiting and headaches.

 Call 07807 540142 or Email today to stop drug addiction in London

 Psychological dependency is a dependency of the mind and when the substance is withdrawn this often leads to withdrawal symptoms such as depression, anxiety, irritability, insomnia, headaches, nausea as well as the cravings for the substance (and many, many more).

 There are many causes, triggers and reasons why people may abuse drugs and these reason(s) will be different for different people and there will often be a combination.
 Some of the more common reasons are:

 - Believes that drugs may help to solve problems

 - Enjoyment of the effects of a particular drug